A Second Look at Counting Triangles in Graph Streams (revised): Introduction

 Recent work by Pavan \etal~\cite{Pavan:Tangwongsan:Tirthapura:Wu:13} extends the sampling approach of Buriol \etal: instead of picking a random node to complete the triangle with a sampled edge, their estimator samples a second edge that is incident on the first sampled edge.
-This estimator is repeated $O(\frac{m \maxdeg}{\epsilon^2 T})$ times, where $\maxdeg$ represents the maximum degree of any node.
+This estimator is repeated $O(\frac{m \maxdeg}{\eps^2 T})$ times, where $\maxdeg$ represents the maximum degree of any node.
 That is, this improves the bound of Buriol \etal\ by a factor of $n/\maxdeg$.
 In the worst case, $\maxdeg=n$, but in general we expect $\maxdeg$ to be substantially smaller than $n$.

 Braverman \etal~\cite{Braverman:Ostrovsky:Vilenchik:13} take a different approach to sampling.
 Instead of building a single estimator and repeating, their algorithms sample a set of edges, and then look for triangles induced by the sampled edges.
-Specifically, an algorithm which takes two passes over the input stream distinguishes triangle-free graphs from those with $T$ triangles in space $O(m/T^{1/3})$.
+Specifically, an algorithm which takes two passes over the input stream distinguishes triangle-free graphs from those with $T$ triangles in space $O(mT^{-1/3})$.

-For graphs with $W \ge m$ where $W$ is the number of wedges (paths of length 2), Jha \etal~\cite{Jha:Seshadhri:Pinar:13} have shown a single pass $O(\frac{1}{\epsilon^2}m/\sqrt{T})$ space algorithm that returns an additive error estimation of the number of triangles.
+{For graphs with $W \ge m$ where $W$ is the number of wedges (paths of length 2), Jha \etal~\cite{Jha:Seshadhri:Pinar:13} have shown a single pass $O(\frac{m}{\eps^2\sqrt{T}})$ space algorithm that returns an additive error estimation of the number of triangles where the estimation error is bounded by $\eps W$.}

-Pagh and Tsourakakis~\cite{Pagh:Tsourakakis:12} propose an algorithm in the MapReduce model of computation.
-However, it can naturally be adapted to the streaming setting.
-We conceptually ``color'' each vertex randomly from $C$ colors (this can be accomplished, for example, with a suitable hash function).
-We then store each monochromatic edge, i.e. each edge from the input such that both vertices have the same color.
-Counting the number of triangles in this induced graph, and scaling up by a factor of $C^2$ gives an estimator for $t$.
-The space used is $O(m/C)$ in expectation.
-Setting $C$ appropriately yields a one-pass algorithm with space $\tilde{O}({m \over T} \maxedge + {m \over \sqrt T})$, where $\maxedge$ denotes the maximum number of triangles incident on a single edge.
+Pagh and Tsourakakis~\cite{Pagh:Tsourakakis:12} propose an algorithm in the MapReduce model of computation, which depends on the maximum number of triangles on a single edge ($J$).
+However, it can naturally be adapted to the streaming setting. {As described in Section \ref{sec:upperbounds}, we make use of this algorithm as a subroutine in the design of our two pass algorithm.
+The space used by this algorithms scales as $O(\frac{mJ}{T} + \frac{m}{\sqrt{T}})$. }